OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/servicenow-quick-connect.md

 ## User Privileges

-* Create one administrator user of ServiceNow Quick Connect system (please refer to [Add User](servicenow-quick-connect.md#add-user) section for creating a new user), dedicated to OpsHub Integration Manager.
+* Create one administrator user of ServiceNow Quick Connect system (please refer to [Add User](servicenow-quick-connect.md#add-user) section for creating a new user), dedicated to <code class="expression">space.vars.SITENAME</code>.
 User should not be used to do any operations from ServiceNow Quick Connect User-Interface.
   >**Note**:  In case your ServiceNow Quick Connect is configured with SSO, you will have to create a normal service user account in ServiceNow Quick Connect and use that user in integration.
 * In case if administrator user is not available, dedicated user should have access to tables mentioned below.
 Please note that Read, Write, Delete, etc mentioned in brackets beside table names, are the access permissions required on respective table.
 Refer to [Add user access for table](servicenow-quick-connect.md#add-user-access-for-table) for providing required permissions to the user.
   * sys _attachment (Read, Write, Delete)